DONALD BRUCE McCOIG

 Donald attended Venture College for a year, but left to join the US

 Army.
-Donald married his wife Margaret (Margaret remarried and her
+Donald married his wife Margaret (Margaret has remarried and her

-new name is unknown.) in May 1966, and left for the Army in June
+new name and location remains unknown) in May of 1966, and left for the Army in June

 1966.
 Prior to joining the Army Donald enjoyed driving his "Cobra"